tchx84/Gameeky/docs/basics/en/index.md

 For an improved experience, try the following tips and tricks:

-* When testing code locally, leave both the player and the terminal open side by side.
+* When testing code locally, leave both the player and the code editor open side by side.
 That way it will easier to see the code in action, literally.

 ## Plugins